Will the configuration of the dam change?

 This project has had many moving parts and a long history over the direction of it in pursuing a rebuild or repair.
 We worked with design engineers and the Federal Energy Regulatory Commission (FERC) to pursue alternatives that involved detailed on-site inspections, consultation, and coordination with the FERC New York Regional Office engineers, and an Independent Engineer.
 In pursuing these alternatives, we found that a repair would meet the dam safety criteria, of accommodating the Inflow Design Flood (IDF) while reducing stakeholder and environmental impacts in comparison to the replacement project.

 How does the transition from rebuild to a repair impact permitting?

-How can I learn more about the project plans for 2020?
+How can I learn more about ongoing project plans?

 Periodic updates will be shared regarding the various phases of repairs.

 How will the Middle Dam Reconstruction Project be implemented?

 The duration of the project will be conducted through several phases of repairs and is expected to take several years.